openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 ## Node Manager
 The Node Manager is a process that runs on each OpenMPF node.
 The Node Manager handles spawning the desired number of instances of a component based on the end-user's desired configuration.
 Each instance is referred to as a service.

+A service behaves differently based on the kind of processing that needs to be performed.
+After the Node Manager spawns a service:

-After the Node Manager spawns a service, the service waits for job requests from the Workflow Manager and produces a response for each request.
+*   *Batch processing* - The service waits for job requests from the WFM and produces a response for each request.
+*   *Stream processing* - The service waits for the next frame from the stream and produces activity alerts and segment summary reports.

 ## Components